Siemens cuts outlook on delayed wind projects

-The announcement, which was broadly in line with analysts' expectations, comes a day after Siemens named a new chief for the affected Power Transmission division, having ousted the unit's former CEO Udo Niehage.
+The announcement comes a day after Siemens named a new chief for the affected Power Transmission division, having ousted the unit's former CEO Udo Niehage.

-"We are addressing the problems systematically," group Chief Executive Peter Loescher said after reporting a two thirds drop in quarterly net profit from continuing operations to 1.05 billion euros ($1.39 billion).
+"We are addressing the problems (at Power Transmission) systematically," group Chief Executive Peter Loescher said after Siemens reported a two-thirds drop in fiscal second-quarter net profit from continuing operations to 1.05 billion euros.

-Shares in Germany's biggest company by market capitalization were indicated to fall 0.5 percent, according to pre-market data, while the German blue-chip index .GDAXI was seen 0.4 percent higher.

 Analysts had expected Siemens to cut its outlook, with consensus at about 5.2 billion euros, after delays with wind power projects led to an unexpectedly sharp fall in first-quarter core profit.